Ila-bura/zero-waste-life/README.md

 * To learn how to embed a hero background video I researched the topic and followed the instructions found on [ToolTester](https://www.tooltester.com/en/blog/how-to-embed-a-hero-background-video/) and [here](https://www.htmlandcssbook.com/extras/encoding-videos-for-the-web).

-* The issue with the reversed order of floating menu to the right was solved by applying the code found on: [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) and [stack overflow](https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order).
+* The issue with the reversed order of floating menu to the right was solved by applying the code found on: [codepen.io](https://codepen.io/ConStambo/pen/WxRQVq) and [Stack Overflow](https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order).

-* The piece of code used to make the background video responsive can be found [here](https://discourse.webflow.com/t/background-video-responsive-size/81825).
+* The piece of code used to align the form fields was borrowed from [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html).

 * To learn how to make the footer stick to the bottom, I applied the code suggested [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).